Slack Integration

 # Clinc Setup

-1. On the Launch page of the platform, create a New Integration or select an existing one.
-Reference How to create an integration suite for explanation of each field.
+- On the Integrations page of the platform, create a New Integration or select an existing one.
+Reference How to create an integration for explanation of each field.

 # Final Steps